tlburchh/FourMusketeers/README.md

 # WineApp

-`WineApp` is a generic app that can be used by wineries & breweries to do beer and wine tastings.
+`WineApp` is a app that can be used by wineries & breweries to do beer and wine tastings.

 ## Getting Started